taustation-fan/taustation-fan.github.io/README.md

 ### Missions

 Missions are fun!
+They are interactive, text-based stories where your choices select one of many possible paths.

 You can find a mission by clicking on the "Find a mission" link in the "Employment" box.
 A mission opportunity is marked by the orange action flag, either in an area or next to a person.